ittech25/motke-ransomware/README.md

 * Changes Desktop background and creates a text file for instructions.

-Please, DO NOT use this script on important files, or play with encrypted data you wish to restore, as i take no responsibility over loss of data.

 # summary
 I went into this POC with thoughts about how hard it may be to build such a malware.